The Gunny Sack

 ice and water in a glass mixing bowl

-Immediately remove the eggs from the hot water with a slotted spoon and place in a bowl of ice water.
+Immediately remove the eggs from the hot water with a slotted spoon and place them in a bowl of ice water.

 a hand holding an egg with a cracked shell